prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 5: Run a beacon node using Prysm

+In this step, you'll run a beacon node using Prysm.
+We'll configure your beacon node to connect to your local execution client.

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},
     {label: 'Linux, MacOS, Arm64', value: 'others'}